Bexar County Satellite Bond Office: Bond Out in Hours, Not All Day

-The Bexar County Satellite Office lets people with warrants walk into the courthouse and bond out quickly.
-In other words, the office books you into the system, pulls your warrant, and lets you bond out without going to “jail.”
-This can save you time, headaches, and embarrassment.
+The Bexar County Satellite Office lets people with active arrest warrants walk into the courthouse and bond out in a matter of hours — without going to the main jail.
+Bailiffs at the satellite office book you into the system, pull your warrant, and process your release on the same visit.

 How to bond out using the satellite office?